 Professor Coventry’s main research interest is how different supposed ‘modules’ in the mind/brain map onto one another.
 This has been manifest in a long-standing interest in the relationship between language and the vision and action systems.
 A second main interest is how cognition and emotion interact in decision making under conditions of uncertainty (specifically during gambling).

-Professor Coventry will be teaching on PSYP1B4Y Psychology of the Individual: Development, Personality, Brain and Cognition.
+Professor Coventry contributes to MSc Cognitive Neuroscience; PSY-4003Y Psychology of the Individual: Development, Personality, Brain and Cognition

 Professor Coventry is Head of the School of Psychology.